bacevicius/9dragons-3d-printing/README.md

 # 9dragons-3d-printing
-Tracking the progress of converting a legacy game models to 3D prints
+Tracking the progress of converting legacy game models to 3D prints